-This Gluten-Free Pear and Raspberry Cake is a must-try for those who want to enjoy a fantastic gluten-free cake.
+This Gluten-Free Pear and Raspberry cake is a must-try for those who want to enjoy an easy, delicious, gluten-free cake.

 Putting it simply, this is a terrific cake.
 Sweet, juicy pears and tangy raspberries add flavour and texture to a moist, almond cake batter.